Ktoettotakoy/forms-bot/README.md

 ## Detailed File Description

+### Environment Configuration (config.js)

+The `config.js` file is responsible for loading environment variables using the `dotenv` module.

+### Bot Initialization and Event Handling (index.js)

+The `index.js` file contains the main logic for handling incoming events and processing bot commands.
+The `handler` function is the entry point for the AWS Lambda function.
+Depending on whether the incoming message is a command or a regular message, the function routes the message to the appropriate command handler or finite state machine (FSM) handler, respectively.
+Once processing is complete, the function constructs a response object with a status code and message, indicating the processing status.
+It's pretty bad written, but works fine.

 ### Handlers
 - **command-handler.js**: Handles various bot commands like `/start`, `/help`, `/add_option_button`, etc.
 - **echo-handler.js**: Handles the default state where the bot echoes user messages.